-The University gathered system-wide employee input to better understand the value of our compensation and benefits offerings within the market and identify strategic priorities going forward.
-The goal of the benefits review is to maintain, strengthen, or enhance benefits offerings to UW System employees.
+UW System gathered system-wide employee input to better understand the value of our compensation and benefits offerings within the market and identify strategic priorities going forward.
+Read the summaries of the two benefits surveys:

 Employee Benefits Preferences Survey Preliminary Findings

 In 2018, over 18,400 employees, out of 38,926 (47%) UW benefits-eligible employees across the UW System completed the Employees Benefits Preference Survey.
 The survey assessed the priorities, needs, and wants of employees related to their benefits.
 UW System is still reviewing the survey data and results.
 In Fall 2019, the survey results will be made available to employees.

 - Most valued employee benefit at hire: Type of work and healthcare benefits